stroxler/music-notes/progressions-in-A-L.md

     You", and it also it shows up toward the end of one of the A's in "There Will Never Be Another You"

+Em B7 C
+Am E7 F
+Dm A7 J
+Gm D7 L
+Cm G7 I
+Fm C7 K
+Jm F7 H
+Lm J7 B
+Im L7 E
+Km I7 A
+Hm K7 D
+Bm H7 G

+## More of a timing thing: targeting IIm

+...We get a ton of practice on VI II V turnarounds back to I, but there are some other turnarounds that appear a lot.
+This one targets the IIm, variations of it are found on tunes like Honeysuckle Rose, I Love You, and It's You or No One.
+..
+This is a turnaround, so play each symbol for just 2 beats.

+C F Em A7 Dm - G7 - C
+F J Am D7 Gm - C7 - F
+J L Dm G7 Cm - F7 - J
+L I Gm C7 Fm - J7 - L
+I K Cm F7 Jm - L7 - I
+K H Fm J7 Lm - I7 - K
+H B Jm L7 Im - K7 - H
+B E Lm I7 Km - H7 - B
+E A Im K7 Hm - B7 - E
+A D Km H7 Bm - E7 - A
+D G Hm B7 Em - A7 - D
+G C Bm E7 Am - D7 - G

 ## Coltrane cycles

 ### descending, V only (each V is the bIII of the previous I)